JoseBlanca/seq_crumbs/README.rst

 trim_edges
     It removes a fixed number of residues from the sequence edges.

+trim_quality
+	It removes with a sliding windows regions of low quality in the edges

+trim_blast_short
+	It removes oligonucleotides by using the blast-short algoritm

 convert_format
     It changes between the different supported sequence formats.